AGnias47/secret-santa/README.md

 ### -p or --password (Note: only used with Gmail SMTP)

 Password for the provided email.
 If not provided, will be prompted for on the command line.
 Password input will be masked.

+### -m or --method

+Method for sending emails.
+Default is Gmail API

 ### -n or --names